How To Get A Service Dog For Anxiety

 How to Get a Service Dog for Anxiety

 Before diving into getting a service dog for anxiety lets chat about what exactly is a service dog.
 These dogs are companions that help people that have a disability.
 Most people are familiar with service dogs for people with a hearing or a visual impairment but don’t realize that there are service dogs for many other disabilities.
+Emotional support animals in California can help you navigate your needs and what would be the best options for you situation.

 There are people who have a service dog for less noticeable things such as PTSD, anxiety, depression, and diabetes.
 These dogs are not your average household pet.
 They are trained to perform certain tasks to help their owners in their daily lives.